ed-iwsd/ed-iwsd.github.io/schedule.md

 ---

 **Note:** Schedule is subject to change.
-Final details will be communicated by the organizing team.
+Final details will be communicated by the organising team.